 If you want to really keep this anonymous, there’s a lot more you should consider (e.g., concealing physical characteristics).
 It seems a bit laughable to suggest that, but it depends how serious you are about staying completely anonymous.

 Bisq (previously called Bitsquare) is an open source and decentralised P2P cryptocurrency marketplace.
 To interact with the market, you need to download Bisq to your desktop (it supports Windows, Mac, and Linux).
 You don’t need to register or provide any personal information (no email, ID, or anything else!).

 It currently supports over 100 cryptocurrencies, including bitcoin (BTC), litecoin (LTC), ether (ETH), and monero (XMR).

 Bisq supports a range of payment methods.
 To remain as anonymous as possible, you’ll want to find someone selling bitcoin for cash (in-person) or cash deposit services.

-The only problem?
 It hasn’t been widely adopted in the UK yet, so you might find it difficult to find someone to buy from.
-For now at least, you’ll probably be better off using LocalBitcoins to find someone to buy bitcoin anonymously from.
+For now, you’ll probably be better off using LocalBitcoins to find someone to buy bitcoin anonymously from.

 Wall of Coins